arcanecode/Managing_SSIS_Projects/Documentation/DemoSteps_M09_Using_the_Catalog_for_Logging.md

 In the slides, you will have learned that SSIS has several built in levels for logging.
 In here we'll look at examples of four, and how the report changes depending on the level.

 The will then see how to query the logs directly.

 ## Demo 1 - Basic Logging

 1. Go to the Master package, right click and pick Execute.
 2. Select the Test environment at the bottom.
-3. Click the _Advanced_ tab.
+3. Click the __Advanced__ tab.
 4. Call attention to the Logging Level, and hit the drop down.
 5. Explain we'll be looking at several of these, for now leave on Basic and click OK to run the package.
 6. When prompted, open the Overview Report.
-7. When it finishes running, click View Messages.
+7. When it finishes running, click __View Messages__.
 The messages are the logged information.
 8. Scroll down to show the messages.
 9. In the messages, point out why having good names for each task is important, in the log it displays the task name.
 10. Pre/Post validate messages indicate it is inspecting the tasks to ensure properties are set correctly.
 Not missing DB connections, etc.
 11. Pre/Post execute messages indicate a task is about to start, or has completed.
 12. The columns returned are as follows:

 | Column | Value |